 Haskell is restless, headstrong, and seventeen.
 He yearns for the adventurous life of his raider grandfather—a past his mercantile family wants to forget.
-Apprenticed to an abusive shipwright for four years, Haskell has had enough.
-He pays back his master in kind, steals money and his grandfather’s sword, and flees into the night.
+Suffering under the brutal tutelage of an abusive shipwright, Haskell finally snaps and pays back his master in kind.
+Pursued by the Watch, he breaks into his father’s house, steals money and his grandfather’s sword, and flees into the night.

 Chasing riches and renown to the borderlands, he settles in a filthy border town, where he is marked by every crooked merchant and grifter, including Froba, a wily, taciturn fourteen-year-old girl who cons her way into his party (and coin purse).
 Froba joins the merry band of misfits drawn by Haskell’s daring, extravagance, and naïve charm; but his brash nature also attracts powerful enemies, including Froba’s unscrupulous master.
 Out of money, Haskell gambles everything on a treasure-hunting expedition to a cold, wet labyrinth—the monster-infested relic of a long dead empire.